-What Does The P0236 Code Mean?
+What Does The P0240 Code Mean?

-This DTC is a generic powertrain code that applies to all turbocharged vehicles.
-The differences in the above listed descriptions are due to the method by which the pressure in the intake manifold is measured.
+This DTC is a generic powertrain code that applies to all turbocharged or supercharged vehicles.

-The power train control module (PCM) both controls and monitors boost pressure, and if measured pressure is greater than commanded pressure, the DTC P0236 will be set and the PCM will turn on the check engine light.
+The power train control module (PCM) both controls and monitors boost pressure, and if measured pressure is greater than commanded pressure, the DTC P0240 will be set and the PCM will turn on the check engine light.
 In order to diagnose this code, you must have a general understanding of three things: